The daily overnight KL to Hat Yai Train has been cancelled.

-Tickets cost the same online as they do from the station if you book direct with KTM.
+Tickets cost the same online as they do from the station if you book directly with KTM.

 If you don't want to book online, you will have to visit any KTM ticket counter located at all major railway stations.

-Booking tickets for the Shuttle to Hat Yai is only available on the day of travel.
+Booking tickets for the Shuttle to Hat Yai are only available on the day of travel.